mirah/mmeta/README.txt

 TODO: we could do without a runtime, by just creating inline classes, unless we
       inherit a grammar.
 TODO: implement a more fancy memoization schema, including argument support.
-TODO: experiment with throwing exceptions, instead of returning ERROR, see what
-      is faster/safer.
 TODO: change the syntax to be more mirah-like, or more OMeta like?
 TODO: Create multiple parser classes - string, list, generic, token, etc.